Research Projects

 Ongoing

-• Testing the limits of the sociolinguistic monitor: The evaluation of pauses and pragmatic markers (with Maciej Baranowski, Manchester; Danielle Turton, Lancaster; Jana Pflaeging and Bradley Mackay, Salzburg) (FWF-funded)
+• Testing the limits of the sociolinguistic monitor: The evaluation of pauses and pragmatic markers (with Maciej Baranowski, Manchester; Danielle Turton, Lancaster; Jana Pflaeging and Bradley Mackay, Michigan) (FWF-funded)

-• Sociophonetic variation of intensifiers in Southern British and Scottish English: On the influence of function, context and predictability (with Bradley Mackay, Salzburg)
+• Sociophonetic variation of intensifiers in Southern British and Scottish English: On the influence of function, context and predictability (with Bradley Mackay, Michigan)

 • Double Standards: Codified norms and norms of usage in European languages (1600 – 2020) (with Stephan Elspaß, Imke Mendoza, Bernhard Pöll, Salzburg).
 The website of the conference, which we organised as part of this project, can be accessed here.